List of content you will read in this article:

 Available Options with the ifconfig Command

-Getting to know these options is important for the advanced network configuration and troubleshooting in the Linux systems.
+Getting to know these options is important for advanced network configuration and troubleshooting in Linux systems.

 It is highly important to understand the difference between public and private IP addresses when dealing with Linux networks.
 The public one is given by your ISP and is used to communicate with devices that are outside of your network.
 It is not an internet protocol address.
 It is a globally unique identifier that can be accessed from any corner of the planet.

-On the contrary, a private IP address is one that is used only within the local network to allow communication among devices like computers, routers, and printers.
-Private IPs are not reachable from the Internet and these ones usually fall in the following ranges:
+On the contrary, a private IP address is used only within the local network to allow communication among devices like computers, routers, and printers.
+Private IPs are not reachable from the Internet and these usually fall in the following ranges:

 Knowing whether the IP is a public one or a private one is easily the most important thing.
 Security professionals have to deal with firewall settings, VPN connection configurations, or remote access to servers.